bhogi7589/bs4-helper/README.md

 Scroll Indicators:
 Add the `.scroll-container` class to the Scroll Indicator Container and the `.scroll-indicator` class to the Scroll Indicator.

-BS4 Helper only allows one Scroll Indicator, Timer Bar, and Shrinking Progress Bar each.
+**Note: BS4 Helper only allows *one* Scroll Indicator, Timer Bar, and Shrinking Progress Bar each per page.**

 # BS4 Helper v1.0.1